-Further to the Board's RESS filing guidelines, an electronic copy of IHDSL's Smart Meter Prudence Review application will be submitted through the OEB e-Filing Services.
-We would be pleased to provide any further information or details that you may require relative to this application.
+An electronic copy of Orillia's Smart Meter Prudence Review application will be submitted through the OEB e-Filing Services.
+Two hard copies will be sent by courier.

+We would be pleased to provide any further information that you may require relative to this application.